 That is how many total IP addresses each subnet supports, not how many usable hosts.
-Every subnet must have a network address and a broadcast address, and neither of those can ever be used by a host, so we need to remember to subtract 2 to take those reserved addresses into account.
-In this case there are 62 usable addresses per subnet.
+Every subnet must have a network address and a broadcast address, and neither of those can ever be used by a host.
+Therefore, we need to remember to subtract 2 to take those reserved addresses into account.
+In this case, there are 62 usable host addresses per subnet.

 As you can see, doing your exponent practice is key to subnetting quickly.

-The network address is used to identify the network that you are working on and the broadcast address is used to send messages to every device on that subnet.
+The network address is used to identify the network you are working on, and the broadcast address sends messages to every device on that subnet.
 The network address is always the very first IP address of a subnet, and the broadcast is always the very last IP address of a subnet.
 In other words, the network address is the IP address where all the host bits are set to 0, and the broadcast address is the IP address where all the host bits are set to 1.

 Let’s work through what the subnets will be in our example…

 We decide to subnet this into four /26 networks, which support 64 hosts each.

 (Note that we can subnet a network into different size subnets.
 For example, we could have split 203.0.113.0/24 into a /26, a /28, and a /29 if that fitted the required number of hosts in each subnet better.)

 We need to determine the ‘block size’ to know where each subnet will start and end.
 To do this, write the subnet mask in binary and count the number of bits in the network portion of the address from left to right.
 We’re using a /26 here:

 Then check the bit number immediately to the left of your line.
 In our example, it is 64, so our block size is 64.
 The subnets will increment in blocks of 64, starting from zero.